 There are times when an employer needs to take a stand which is exactly what Berry Gardens Limited the UK's largest berry supplier, with an annual turnover of £193 million did in respect of defending unfair dismissal proceedings issued against it by a former employee which it felt was a ‘try on’.

-Berry Gardens, who use Thomson Snell & Passmore's Corporate, Commercial and Employment teams for their commercial work, instructed Susanna Gilmartin, Partner in the Employment team to assist them in defending employment tribunal proceedings brought against them by one of their business unit managers for unfair dismissal.
+Berry Gardens, who use Thomson Snell & Passmore's Corporate, Commercial and Employment teams for their commercial work, instructed Thomson Snell & Passmore's employment team to assist them in defending employment tribunal proceedings brought against them by one of their business unit managers for unfair dismissal.

 Following a review and business restructuring exercise, Berry Gardens identified that it no longer required a business unit manager position because the work could be absorbed by its key account managers.
 This created a genuine redundancy situation.